Natabagass/todo-task/README.md

-# 📝 Task Management App — React 19
+# 📝 Task Management App

 A simple and responsive **Task Management Application** built with **React 19**, using **full custom CSS** (tanpa Tailwind), and **React Helmet** for SEO enhancements.